How to Help Separation Anxiety in Dogs

-- Prepare a safe space.
 Limiting your pup’s movement to a designated safe space may help ease their anxiety.
 If you’ve crate trained your dog, they likely already associate their crate with safety and security.
 However, if your dog begins to associate their crate with stress and anxiety, consider confining your pup to one room with a baby gate in your absence.
 Leave items with your scent, like dirty laundry or blankets, which may send a calming cue, as well as toys to keep them busy.

 How Serious Is Dog Separation Anxiety?

-Like any other disorder, the acuteness of dog separation anxiety can vary.
+Like any other disorder, the intensity of dog separation anxiety can vary.
 Talk to your vet about your nervous dog’s symptoms to determine the seriousness of the condition and whether there could be an underlying medical cause for some of the behaviors.
 Questions to discuss with your veterinarian include:

 - What is your dog’s history?
 If your dog was abandoned or homeless prior to adoption, then they may fear losing their guardian again.

-- Is this a new ailment?
+- Is this a new condition?
 If so, what may have triggered it?
 If your dog has never shown symptoms of anxiety in the past, then a specific situation, such as moving or a new schedule, could be causing it.
 As dogs age and their hearing or vision starts to decline, they also may exhibit different or nervous behaviors.